ABOUT

 samuel

-He writes for The Weekend Australian’s ‘Notable Books’ column, as well as a monthly opinion column for Good Reading Magazine and has appeared in the Australian Book Review and Backstory Journal.
+He writes for The Weekend Australian’s ‘Top 10 Books’ column, as well as an opinion column for Good Reading Magazine.
+His writing has also appeared in The Guardian, Mamamia, ABR, Men’s Health Magazine, The Roar, Zero Hanger, and Backstory Journal.
+In 2024, Samuel was asked to be an inaugural judge for 'The Australian Fiction Prize' alongside industry legends Caroline Overington and Catherine Milne, which continued into 2025.
 He has also been an editor for Verge Literary Journal, published by Monash University Publishing.

-Sam has a Master of Writing from Swinburne University and was working on a PhD in Creative Writing at Monash University, before deciding that the publishing industry was where he wanted to be.
+Samuel has a Master of Writing from Swinburne University and was working on a PhD in Creative Writing at Monash University, before deciding that the publishing industry was where he wanted to be.
 He has a passion for global history, including a deep interest in the world war era.